Breast Reconstruction Glendora & Los Angeles

 Artificial implants are made of a silicone rubber shell filled with sterile saline or silicone gel.
 They may be selected over a flap procedure because they are less expensive and require less surgical time.
 Various techniques are used to place these implants.
 An expander can be used to expand the skin after the mastectomy until it gets to a size that is appropriate for the patient.
 Patients who are recommended for flap surgery may have already tried implants, or they may have an opposite breast that is difficult to match with an implant.

-Who Can Undergo Breast Reconstruction?
+Who Can Undergo Breast Reconstruction in Glendora & Los Angeles, CA?

 Women who undergo breast reconstruction have usually received a mastectomy or other procedure for breast cancer.
 Alternatively, they may have experienced trauma to the breast or suffered an abnormality during breast development.